datamonet/llm-personality/README.md

 ## 3. Get MBTI and specify MBTI by prompt for GPT3.5 and GPT4o
 *(In 'src' folder)*

-Use `mbti_questions.json` in `gpt-api-starter.ipynb`, we get original MBTI result in `llms_mbti.json`, includes **answer details, MBTI type, token and money cost**.
+Use `mbti_questions.json`(93 questions) in `gpt-mbti.ipynb`, we get original MBTI result in `llms_mbti.json`, includes **answer details, MBTI type, token and money cost**.
 Then, `llms_mbti.json` can be further used in `web.py` for visualization.

-File `personality-traits.json` are used in `gpt-api-starter.ipynb`, which is to complete prompts to tested specifying MBTI of LLMs via prompts.
+File `personality-traits.json` are used in `gpt-mbti.ipynb`, which is to complete prompts to tested specifying MBTI of LLMs via prompts.
 Results are in `condition-mbti.json`

+Another mbti test (in their official website) is 60 question with 7 answers each, we build it with `mbti60.txt` (in 'res' folder) in `make-mbti60.ipynb`, and stored the questionnaire in `mbti_60questions.json`.
+We also provide function to get mbti via 60 question method in `make-mbti60.ipynb`.

 ## 4. Visualization (Streamlit)
 *(In 'src' folder)*